thesukantadey/VLSITools/README.md

 # VLSITools
 # Open Source VLSI Tools
 Open Source tools are emerging for the further development of VLSI research.
 In this blog, I have listed some of the tools which I have come across in my research life.
-It is also to be noted the recent OpenRoad project is also trying to create the whole RTL to GDS flow opensource.
+It is also to be noted the recent OpenRoad project is also trying to create the whole RTL to GDS flow opensourced.
 You can check their website (https://theopenroadproject.org/).
 These tools are very helpful in pursuing VLSI-related research.
 Please find the tools list below,

 Mixed-signal Circuit Layout: MAGIC (http://opencircuitdesign.com/magic/)